Simon Arms looks at the development of the Berlin street art and graffiti scene…

 Today, such work has made the street art a tourist attraction.
-Kunsthaus Tacheles, once an artists’ squat and still a focal point of the scene, holds disco nights downstairs and sells urban art books upstairs — its bar is as expensive as anywhere in the city.
-Artists such as XOOOOX, Mein Lieber Prost and Alias have started to exhibit and sell in galleries.
+The former, Kunsthaus Tacheles, once an artists’ squat and focal point of the scene, used to hold disco nights downstairs and sells urban art books upstairs — its bar was as expensive as anywhere in the city.
+Artists such as XOOOOX, Mein Lieber Prost and Alias have also started to exhibit and sell in galleries.
 They still work on the street, but they are no longer impoverished artists — if they ever were.
 They can afford to travel and work in countries across the world.

 While these artists believe that street art needs to appeal to a wider audience, the local, more traditional artists, such as the tagging crews, disagree.
 They argue that street art derives its power from being on the margins of society; only from the outside can they address problems within it.
 That difference of opinion is opening a space in the scene that can be filled only by the mainstream.
 In the next few years, street art has the potential to become a social movement as inclusive as anything from the ’50s and ’60s.